jhoestje/rag_langchain_document/SpringBatchPgaiApp/README.md

 - **FileOperations**: Centralized service for file-related operations (reading content, getting metadata, ensuring directories exist, moving files)
 - **DocumentProcessor**: Processes each document and prepares it for storage
 - **DocumentReader**: Reads a single file specified by job parameters
-- **DocumentWriter**: Writes processed documents to the database and moves processed files
+- **DocumentWriter**: Writes processed documents to the database and moves processed files based on job success/failure

 ### Processing Flow